Triex/network-deposit-launchpad/README.md

 # LUKSO L15 Ephemeral Testnet Launchpad

-The [Launchpad](https://launchpad.l15.lukso.network/) is the official way to deposit your LYXt for the L15 testnet
+The [Launchpad](https://launchpad.l15.lukso.network/) is the official way to deposit your LYX for the L15 testnet

   - **Status**:  This Launchpad is in active development for testnet